 Why Compliance Is a Competitive Advantage

-Forward-thinking companies treat compliance as more than a legal requirement.
+Companies that are forward-thinking view compliance as more than just a legal need.

 - Better data governance